zcrayman/tut-rest/2/README.md

   	  }
 	}

+#### Testing POST HTTP Method HTTP Requests for Creating Resources

+Finally it's worth taking a look at how to test HTTP Requests that contain POST as the HTTP Method.
+Specifically, a POST creates a new resource and *generates a new URI for that new resource* and so this URI generation will also need to be part of our test.

+Open the `CreateNewOrderIntegrationTest` class and you should see the following method:

+	@Test
+  	public void thatCreateOrderPassesLocationHeader() throws Exception {

+    	this.mockMvc.perform(
+            post("/aggregators/orders")
+                    .content(standardOrderJSON())
+                    .contentType(MediaType.APPLICATION_JSON)
+                    .accept(MediaType.APPLICATION_JSON))
+            .andExpect(header().string("Location", Matchers.endsWith("/aggregators/order/f3512d26-72f6-4290-9265-63ad69eccc13")));
+  	}

+The focus here is on the `andExpect` condition at the end of the `perform` call to `mockMvc`.
+Here you're testing that the response of the `post` has resulted in a new `Location` HTTP Header and that it contains a URI that is of the form expected given the posted new Order content.

 At this point it's valuable to take a look at the remaining test implementations in the tutorial sample project so you can see how the rest of the tests for your RESTful interface is implemented.
 Of course at this point the tests will all fail as we haven't created any corresponding controllers…

 ## Making the Tests Pass: Implementing the Controllers

 You now have a collection of test classes that will fail given that no controller's actually exist yet to respond to the mocked HTTP requests.